In a Nutshell:

 Drawbacks

 Is your current office chair ready for retirement?
-Are you on a budget, and looking for something simple and reasonably comfortable that has the basics covered?
-If you answered yes to either of those questions, then the AirGrid Petite, offered by Space Seating might be the chair you’re looking for.
+Are you on a budget and looking for something simple and reasonably comfortable that covers the basics?
+If you answered yes to either of those questions, then the AirGrid Petite, offered by Space Seating, might be the chair you’re looking for.

 It’s far from perfect, and it’s offered by a brand that doesn’t have a lot of market heft, but it’s a sturdy and capable little performer, and as long as you don’t need something optimized for heavy daily use, it’s a good option.

-If you’re on the fence about it, but curious to know more, in the sections that follow here in our Space Seating Professional AirGrid review, we’ll tell you everything the designers got right, and we won’t be shy about pointing out the chair’s shortcomings and limitations.
-Fair warning, it’s a hybrid mesh/upholstered chair, so if you’re not a huge fan of mesh, it’s probably safe to give this one a pass, but if you like mesh chairs, this one warrants a second look, at the very least.
+If you’re on the fence about it but curious to know more, in the sections in our Space Seating Professional AirGrid review, we’ll tell you everything the designers got right, and we won’t be shy about pointing out the chair’s shortcomings and limitations.
+Fair warning: it’s a hybrid mesh/upholstered chair, so if you’re not a huge fan of mesh, it’s probably safe to give this one a pass and look at other Office Star chairs, but if you like mesh chairs, this one warrants a second look at the very least.
 Let’s take a closer look at the design now.

 It’s…an office chair.
-It’s clear that the design team didn’t put much effort into aesthetics, preferring to focus on function over form.
-That’s not to say it’s an ugly piece of furniture, though as a mesh chair, it won’t win any beauty contests either.
+The design team didn’t put much effort into aesthetics, preferring to focus on function over form.
+That’s not to say it’s an ugly piece of furniture, though it won’t win any beauty contests as a mesh chair.
 It’s functional.
 It’s got a job to do, and it’s designed to do it.

-It is fairly unobtrusive though and offered in black; it will blend in with just about any home or office décor scheme where it will politely blend into the background.
+It is fairly unobtrusive, though, and offered in black.
+It will politely blend into the background with just about any home or office décor scheme.
 If that’s all you’re looking for in an office chair, that’s a definite nod in the AirGrid Petite’s favor.

 Chair Specifications

-First, the weight limit clocks in at a modest 250 pounds.
-That makes it a good fit for the small to medium-sized segment of the market but makes it a non-starter for big and tall folks.
+First, the weight limit is a modest 250 pounds.
+That makes it a good fit for the small to medium-sized market segment but a non-starter for big and tall folks.
 The seat width and depth support this.
-The seat is not deep at all, and it’s none too wide either, which again, marks this chair as being a good fit for small to average-sized people, but there’s a catch.
+The seat is not deep at all, and it’s not too wide either, which marks this chair as a good fit for small to average-sized people, but there’s a catch.

-Look at the seat height adjustment range.
-A range of 18” to 22”.
+Look at the seat height adjustment range: 18” to 22”.
 This model starts higher than that and goes well above the usual big and tall height range, which is a jarring contrast to the other dimensions we talked about.

 So what does that mean?